rasoulbsd/v2ray-docker-compose/README.md

 1. Visit your domain/subdomain in your web browser.
    Wait until the [homepage](https://github.com/miladrahimi/v2ray-docker-compose/blob/master/v2ray-caddy-cdn/caddy/web/index.html) is loaded.
 1. In the CDN panel, enable the proxy option for the record created during the first step.
-1. Run `./vmess.py` to generate client configuration link.
+1. Run `./vmess.py` to generate client configuration.
 1. (Optional) Run `./../utils/bbr.sh` to setup BBR and speed up the server network.

 **Notes**